utcompling/textgrounder/README.txt

-You can invoke `tg-geolocate wikipedia` with no options, and it will do something reasonable: It will attempt to geolocate the entire dev set of the Wikipedia corpus, using KL divergence as a strategy, with a grid size of 1 degrees.
+You can invoke `tg-geolocate wikipedia` with no options, and it will do something reasonable: It will attempt to geolocate the entire dev set of the old English Wikipedia corpus, using KL divergence as a strategy, with a grid size of 1 degrees.
 Options you may find useful (which also apply to `textgrounder geolocate` and all front ends):

 `--degrees-per-cell NUM`